Backlinks (Link Building)

 They are part of the same visibility system.

-This keeps link building grounded in something sustainable.
+This framework keeps link building grounded in something sustainable.

-Instead of chasing backlinks before the website has enough substance, the framework starts with quality, structure, and usefulness.
-Links then become a signal that reinforces the site’s credibility rather than a shortcut trying to compensate for weak foundations.
+Instead of chasing backlinks before the website has enough substance, it starts with quality, structure, and usefulness.
+Links then become signals that reinforce credibility rather than shortcuts trying to compensate for weak foundations.

 Best Practices for Sustainable Link Building